stochasticHydroTools/Electrolyte-BD-HI/README.md

 Gtest provides a lot of useful functionality for dealing with tests (for instance, running only a subset of them).
 Try ./tests &#x2013;help

-# Electroosmosis (Under development!)
+# Electroosmosis

-The directory EOSSimulations includes bash script to run simulations of electroosmosis in nanochannels.
+The directory EOSSimulations includes bash scripts to run simulations of electroosmosis in nanochannels.
 The simulation has two components:

 ## Equilibrium

 Run by `bash runEquilibrium.bash charged numberSimulations wetFraction`.
 Here charged can be 0 (uncharged surface) or 1 (charged surface), numberSimuations (int) is the total number of independent simulations, and 0<=wetFraction<=1 is the wet fraction.
-The results will be stored in DIR="Equilibrium\_\*Surface-longrun-wetFraction=$wetFraction"
+The results will be stored in DIR="Equilibrium\_\*Surface-longrun"

 ## Electroosmosis

 This should be run after equilibrium.
-The corresponding bash script runEOS.bash is currently under testing.
-The bash script postprocessing.bash is also being tested.
+The corresponding equilibrium distribution results directory (i.e., "Equilibrium\_\*Surface-longrun") should be available in EOSSimulations/.
+Run by `bash runEOS.bash charged numberSimulations wetFraction`.

+## Postprocessing

+Run by `bash postprocessing.bash charged numberSimulations`.
+The equilibrium and all of the electroosmosis (i.e., "EOS_*") results directories should be available in EOSSimulations/.

 The subdirectory Analysis includes MATLAB scripts to plot the data.
-Sample equilibrium distributions of the counterions are provided.
+Sample plots are provided.

 # USAGE: